 Grand Garden Shed

 Ever think about putting an outdoor shower in a garden shed?
 Neither have we!
 But that’s just what reader Emlyn Jones did, and he used shed plans from The Family Handyman.

 New Use for Old Cabinets

 Reader Janet Johnson turned two secondhand kitchen cabinets into one tall and trendy bathroom cabinet.
-Click here to find out what she did to transform the cabinets into a new stellar storage piece.

 15 / 17

 We’re impressed with reader J. Macpherson’s modifications to The Family Handyman’s Outdoor Storage Locker project from March 2008.

 To make the most out of the space in a really tall, deep cabinet, reader Jason Gilliam made the following modifications.
 He moved the cabinet’s back panel forward, cut a hole in the side and built a slide-out shelf.